phpDocumentor/phpDocumentor/docs/manual/for-users/configuration.rst

 Configuration
 =============

-DocBlox is meant as a highly configurable and extensible application.
+phpDocumentor is meant as a highly configurable and extensible application.
 As such there are a lot of things that can be configured by the user.